nopunindented/nopunindented/README.md

 • I've completed 5 internships at companies including Fidelity Investments & Dayforce (formerly Ceridian)

+• Interested in making distributed, reliable, and scalable systems, fullstack development, AI/ML, and more!

 • President of the UAlberta Computer Engineering Club

 • Addicted to making projects, help 😰